chhinsras/fluentpos/README.md

 ### Roadmap

-For the initial realse, you can track the progress and included tasks here - https://github.com/fluentpos/fluentpos/milestone/1
+For the initial release, you can track the progress and included tasks here - https://github.com/fluentpos/fluentpos/milestone/1

 PS, we will be adding in more requirements.